umich-cphds/lodi/README.md

 methods for datasets with a relatively high percent below their respective detection limits (say \>25%).

-You can learn more about how to implement of CLMI by working through the example provided in `vignette("lodi")`.
+You can learn more about how to use CLMI by working through the example provided in `browseVignettes("lodi")`.

 ## Installation